kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/4-verification-techniques/3-interaction-verification.md

     database.close()
 ```

-So, the only thing we can do to verify the correctness of this function is to check whether it calls `close()` function in database module
+So, the only thing we can do to verify the correctness of this function is to check whether it calls `close()` function in `database` module or not

 ```
 function test_close():